system-f/fp-course/README.markdown

 from the root of the project, you may do the following.
 Remember that GHCi has tab completion, so you can save yourself some typing.

-    > -- Load the tasty test runner and tests
+    λ> -- Load the tasty test runner and tests λ> :l test/TastyLoader.hs
-    > :l test/TastyLoader.hs
-    >
+    λ>
-    > -- Tests may be referenced by module
+    λ> -- Tests may be referenced by module λ> tastyTest ListTest.headOrTest
-    > tastyTest ListTest.headOrTest
-    > tastyTest OptionalTest.valueOrTest
+    λ> tastyTest OptionalTest.valueOrTest
-    > tastyTest tests
+    λ> tastyTest tests

 #### doctest